 Hours of work

-Noise will be generated from moving vehicles, machinery and generators powering the equipment, during the hours of work.
+Noise will be generated from motor vehicles, machinery and generators powering the equipment, during the hours of work.
 We will plan to reduce noise as much as possible for all night works.

 Some odour is expected when carrying out the works.
 We will aim to minimise this as much as practicable.

-There will be changes to traffic conditions including lane closures, potential road closures, parking restrictions and driveway access limitations.
-These changes will be along Creswick Street, Burnley Street, Church Street, Power Street, Bridge Road, Yarra Bank Reserve and Denham Street.
+There will be temporary changes to traffic conditions including lane closures, road closures, parking restrictions and driveway access limitations.
+These changes will be along Burnley Street, Murphy Street, Palmer Street, River Street, Creswick Street, Denham Street, Church Street, Power Street and Lynch Street.

-Minor detours may be in place for pedestrians.
+Minor detours may be in place for pedestrians and cyclists.
 Please be careful around work areas and observe new signs.
-We will work with residents near the work areas to make sure access to private property is maintained at all times.
+We will work with residents and local businesses near the work areas to reduce any impacts associated with these temporary changes and to make sure access to private property is maintained at all times.

 Respecting heritage and the environment